Accurate, precise pressure sensing with tethered optomechanics: Uncertainty Analysis

 \section{Uncertainty Analysis}

-The uncertainties reported in Sec.~\ref{sec:res} are computed using the full covariance matrix for both the transfer standard and optomechanical sensor.
-We perform our analysis using the covariance matrix because many of the type B (non-statistical) uncertainties of the transfer standard are correlated.
+The uncertainties reported in Sec.~\ref{sec:res} are computed using the full covariance matrix for both the secondary standard and optomechanical sensor.
+We perform our analysis using the covariance matrix because many of the non-statistical uncertainties of the secondary standard are correlated.
 The total uncertainty in a set of measurements \(\vec{X}\) of a physical quantity \(X\) is described by the covariance matrix \(C(\vec{X})\) with elements

 where integers \(i\) and \(j\) index the measurements of \(X\), \(Y\) labels a source of uncertainty, and we take uncertainties due to distinct sources \(Y\) to be uncorrelated, which is the case for the significant uncertainty sources in our measurements.
 The uncertainty in the set of measurements \(\vec{X}\) due to source \(Y\) is given by